bob1de/hass-apps/docs/apps/schedy/expressions.rst

   the ``OVERLAY`` marker set, the previous value is restored, no matter if that was the scheduled or a manually set one.
 Even a previous re-scheduling time is restored.
-  An occasion for using this marker is `Open Door or Window Detection
+  An occasion for using this marker is :ref:`schedy/tips-and-tricks/open-door-or-window-detection`.
-  <tips-and-tricks.html#open-door-or-window-detection>`_.

 Expressions vs. Statements